 Upon meeting the new children I was babysitting, the little girl Elason immediately asked me if I brought my stethoscope.
 Her mom had told her that I was a medical student.
 In the eyes of Elason and Kaje, that made me a superhero.
 It didn’t matter that I was at the bottom of the food chain in the medical world.

 Unfortunately, my stethoscope was not in my bag that day.
 But that did not prevent them from asking me questions about what it is like to be a doctor and how the body works.

 “What?!
 Food turns into poop!
 That’s so cool.
 So red food and blue food and green food turns brown?!
 And comes out of my butt!
 What about pee?
 Why is pee yellow?
-I need to know EVERYTHING!”
-I have never seen someone as happy as a 4-year-old boy learning about poop.
+I need to know everything!”
+I have never seen someone as happy as a four-year-old boy learning about poop.

 They reminded me why I wanted to pursue medicine in the first place.
 Everyone is fascinated with the human body and loves learning about their inner-workings, not just those in the medical field.

 The next time I babysat for them, I remembered my stethoscope.
 I let them listen to each other’s heartbeats.
 They initially thought the stethoscope made the sound, not their hearts.”What do you mean that sound is my heart?
 It’s not this ‘tethapost’?”
 They were wide-eyed and open-eared, hitting their legs to the beat.

 Frequently, heartbeats are associated with the misery of going to the doctor or are something that you have to get checked out because there may be some sort of pathology.
 But in this case, the “lub-dub” resulted in pure joy and an even greater passion for learning.